joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/20/us/california-ice-agents-masks-law.html

 **What I'm seeing at Flyers camp: York standing out to Tocchet, surprise prospect impresses**\
-`Alexis Gendron, a seventh-round pick in the 2022 draft, has been the biggest pleasant surprise so far.`\
+`Alexis Gendron, a seventh-round pick in 2022, has been the most pleasant surprise so far.`\
 https://nytimes.com/athletic/6647432/2025/09/20/flyers-training-camp-cam-york-rick-tocchet/

 **Should Oklahoma's first touchdown against Auburn have been flagged?**\